bigtoga/Examples/Azure/Microsoft Build Conference Notes/Build 2020/Buzzwords.md

 * emergency response
 * need the ability to
 * {need for a} faster, more agile response
 * Github is "where developers build software together"
-* bringing together the best of
 * toolchain
 * amplify
 * tracking